Martellus Bennett: New York Giants

-On March 14, 2012, he signed a one-year, $2.5 million contract with the Giants.
-After his weight ballooned to 295 pounds in the off season, when asked about his conditioning during an interview, he responded: "I'm stronger than I've ever been, I'm faster than I've ever been.
+On March 14, 2012, Bennett signed a one-year, $2.5 million contract with the Giants.
+After his weight ballooned to 295 pounds in the off season, when asked about his conditioning during an interview, Bennett responded: "I'm stronger than I've ever been, I'm faster than I've ever been.
 I could run all day.
 I'm kind of like a black unicorn out there".
 In the regular season, he got his weight under control.
-In the season opener against the Dallas Cowboys, his former team, he recorded his first touchdown in several years.
-He recorded 55 receptions for 626 yards and five touchdowns in his lone season with the Giants, while playing through different injuries.
+In the season opener against the Cowboys, his former team, Bennett recorded his first touchdown in several years.
+Bennett recorded 55 receptions for 626 yards and five touchdowns in 16 games and starts, while playing through different injuries.

 Chicago Bears

 2013 season

-On March 12, Bennett signed a four-year deal with the Chicago Bears.
+On March 12, 2013, Bennett signed a four-year deal with the Chicago Bears.
 In Week 2, against the Minnesota Vikings, Bennett recorded his first career multi-touchdown game in the 31–30 victory.
-He concluded the 2013 season with a career-high 65 receptions and 759 yards.
+He finished the 2013 season with a career-high 65 receptions and 759 yards and five touchdowns in 16 games and 15 starts.
 The 65 receptions were tied for eighth in the league among tight ends, and the second-highest in team history, behind Mike Ditka's 75 in 1964.
 The 759 yards were tied for ninth in yards, while Bennett also tied for 12th in touchdowns among tight ends.

 2014 season

 On August 5, Bennett was suspended by the team after slamming teammate Kyle Fuller to the ground after Fuller had violently grabbed him by the helmet.
 Bennett was reinstated on August 10.
 In Week 4, against the Green Bay Packers, he recorded a career-high 134 yards in the 38–17 loss.
 In Week 14 against the Dallas Cowboys, Bennett recorded his 77th catch of the year, surpassing Mike Ditka for the most receptions by a tight end in Bears history.
-In the same game, he recorded a career-high 12 receptions for 84 yards and a touchdown.
-He finished the season with 90 receptions for 916 yards and six touchdowns.
-On January 19, 2015, Bennett was named to the 2015 Pro Bowl, replacing New England Patriots tight end Rob Gronkowski.
+In the same game, Bennett recorded a career-high 12 receptions for 84 yards and a touchdown.

+Bennett finished the season with 90 receptions for 916 yards and six touchdowns in 16 games and 15 starts.
+On January 19, 2015, he was named to the 2015 Pro Bowl, replacing New England Patriots tight end Rob Gronkowski.